Overview

 To create a login test and use it as a subtest in the rest of your test suite:

-1. Create a test, A, that does nothing but log into your application.
-Set the Starting URL of test A to your pre-login URL.
+1. Create a test, that does nothing but log into your application.
+Set the Starting URL of your test to your pre-login URL.

-1. Create a second test, B, that monitors a post-login functionality of your application.
+1. Create a second test that monitors a post-login functionality of your application.
 In the following example, this second test monitors creating a dashboard.
-Set the Starting URL of test B to your pre-login URL also.
+Set the Starting URL of your test to your pre-login URL also.

 Configuring the parent test

-1. When recording test B, click Subtest and select the login test A.
+1. When recording the second test, click Subtest and select the login test you created in step 1.

-When you set up this subtest step, all the steps of test A are played at the beginning of the parent test B. Also, the variables in the subtest A are imported into the parent test B. By default, the subtest is played in the main tab.
+When you set up this subtest step, all the steps of the first step are played at the beginning of the parent test.
+Also, the variables in the subtest are imported into the parent test of your second test.
+By default, the subtest is played in the main tab.
 This means your subtest steps are played in the same tab as previous and following steps.
 The subtest starts running using the URL that was set in the parent test (in this example, the pre-login URL), and after all the subtest steps have been executed, the browser test executes the parent’s first non-subtest step from the page the subtest was last on.
 No parent step was created for now.

 Note: You can choose the tab in which the subtest should execute using Subtest Advanced Options.